Descanonge/filefinder/docs/source/usage.rst

   a filename and group values parsed from it.
 * :attr:`.Finder.get_files()` which provides some additional options.

-All three will automatically scan the disk for files and cache the results for later access.
+All three will automatically scan the disk for files if needed and cache the results for later access.
 Files can be scanned manually with :meth:`.Finder.find_files`.
 The files are stored in alphabetical order.

 :meth:`~.Finder.get_files` can return paths relative to the root directory by passing *relative=True*.
 It can also return filenames in nested lists.
 To that